alexrutar/food.rutar.org/content/recipes/bolognaise_sauce.md

 Adjust the seasoning.
 <!-- sep -->
 You really want to finely chop the cured meats and vegetables.
-An easy way to do this is to use a food processer (process meat and vegetables separately).
+An easy way to do this is to use a food processor (process meat and vegetables separately).

 Don't omit the red wine.

-Traditionally, serve with egg noodles and grated parmesan.
+Traditionally, serve with egg noodles and grated Parmesan.